GaaneshT/tp/docs/UserGuide.md

 Stores the fee amount to be paid by a student, if applicable.
 <div markdown="span" class="alert alert-warning">:exclamation: **Constraints:**<br>
 FEE must be a non-negative integer (i.e., 0 or greater) and must not exceed the maximum value of a 32-bit signed integer (2,147,483,647).<br>
 `0` may be used to indicate no payment fee is assigned.
+It may not be left as an empty value.
 </div>

 #### Payment Date: `d/PAYMENT_DATE`